reTHINK-project/hackathons/1st_Tutorial.md

 ![1st Challenge](./Figures/1-Tutorial.jpg)

 To overcome this first tutorial, each team should accomplish all the tasks bellow.
 Your feedback is extremely important for us, in order to improve the reTHINK framework in the future.
-As such, after completing all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSezq9Zx9ZJJXuYi5orCslXkMX6eW9wKH5Db0f2TtJKyk393yw/viewform).
+As such, after completing all the tasks, each team should fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSezq9Zx9ZJJXuYi5orCslXkMX6eW9wKH5Db0f2TtJKyk393yw/viewform).

 ## Task 1 (`estimate: 30 minutes`)